ResetXPDR/MSFS_AutoFPS/README.md

   - Green means the sim value is at or better than target value being sought, red means at lowest level or worse than target value being sought, orange means TLOD or OLOD is auto adjusting, black is shown otherwise.
   - FPS shows the FPS for the current graphics mode averaged over 5 seconds which will smooth out any transient FPS spikes experienced when panning or loading new scenery or objects so that automated MSFS setting changes are minimised.
 - General
+  - Auto TLOD limiting with impending VRAM overflow:
+    - **Requires the GPU-Z companion app to be installed and running to work (see Readme)**.
+Feature will be disabled if GPU-Z is not found running.
+    - Uses two thresholds for VRAM usage, both changeable in the app root directory config file after running the app once after updating:
+      - Hold threshold, defaults to > 96% VRAM in use and will cap TLOD to its current value, even if favourable performance conditions exist.
+      - Reduce threshold, defaults to > 98% VRAM in use and will progressively reduce TLOD down until the Hold threshold is achieved, but no lower than the default low-end setting in MSFS of 25.
+    - When VRAM use drops back below the Hold threshold, TLOD will progressively increase up to TLOD Max/Top should favourable performance conditions exist.
+    - If you are continually experiencing auto TLOD limiting activating, consider reducing your app TLOD settings and/or reducing other MSFS graphics settings.
   - Status Message - Displays key system messages, such as:
     - Before loading a flight - whether a newer version of the app is available to download and install,
     - Loading in to a flight  - whether MSFS memory integrity test have failed, and